ancient-military-history

 Preventing Internal Coups

 Throughout Chinese history, the most dangerous threats to an emperor often came from inside the palace walls—eunuchs, consort families, or junior officials.
-The guard acted as the emperor’s last line of defense.
+The guard acted as the emperor's last line of defense.
 For instance, during the Tang dynasty, the eunuch faction controlled the Divine Strategy Army for decades, but when a capable emperor like Xuanzong managed to install his own loyalists in guard leadership, he could reassert direct control.
-The guard’s proximity to the emperor allowed them to physically remove conspirators during court sessions, as happened in the Ming when the Jinyiwei arrested the powerful eunuch Wei Zhongxian’s allies after his fall.
-By contrast, when the Northern Song’s palace guard was infiltrated by rebel sympathizers, it contributed to the catastrophic Jingkang Incident (1127), where the emperor and court were captured by Jurchen invaders.
+The guard's proximity to the emperor allowed them to physically remove conspirators during court sessions, as happened in the Ming when the Jinyiwei arrested the powerful eunuch Wei Zhongxian's allies after his fall.
+By contrast, when the Northern Song dynasty's palace guard was infiltrated by rebel sympathizers, it contributed to the catastrophic Jingkang Incident (1127), where the emperor and court were captured by Jurchen invaders.
+A strong guard was a bulwark; a weak one was an invitation to disaster.

 Symbolic Reinforcement of Authority